roderickescobar/but-thats-none-of-my-business/README.md

 ![alt text](https://i.kym-cdn.com/entries/icons/original/000/015/878/thatsnoneofmy.jpg)

 ## Taxes
 Small business owners may not have to file taxes if their gross income is less than $28,000 per year.
-However, they may have to chance their status to *'Active non-reporting'*.
+However, they may have to change their status to *'Active non-reporting'*.

 **References:**